-Even if the cost of equipment remains low, upfront project costs are still a big obstacle for most families: A typical-size system for the Boston area runs about $17,400.
+But the high upfront cost for solar projects remains a big obstacle for most families: A typical-size system for the Boston area runs about $17,000.
 If you stay in your home for six years, a generous federal tax credit, incentives from utilities and Massachusetts, and lower electricity bills will eventually add up to recoup those upfront costs.
-After that, as the system provides free electricity for years, you’ll realize big profits—over 20 years our example homeowner will come out ahead by more than $33,000.
+After that, your system will provide free electricity for many more years.

 You can finance the high initial cost with a loan from an installer or a home equity line of credit.
 But that can add thousands of dollars in interest charges to your total cost.